-of our time together.
+All this I was told during the first hours of our time together.
 There was something a little strange about such a prominent person staying at a youth hostel at twelve rupees a night but he explained how he had been robbed repeatedly in more expensive hotels.

-"Thieves and bandits swarm round the larger hotels so it is much safer for me to stay here when I am on business trips.
+"Thieves and bandits swarm round the larger hotels so it is much safer for me to stay here when I'm on business trips.
 Also it is nice to get away from the luxury now and again."

 The following evening Chotallal came to see me.
 Dressed in his very best he took me on a tour of Lahore.
 In honour of the day he had replaced the rickshaw with a mirror-finish scooter.

-However, I did not feel very well and felt quite green about the gills when we crisscrossed through the heavily trafficked streets.
+However, I didn't feel very well and felt quite green about the gills when we crisscrossed through the heavily trafficked streets.
 So about half past nine I asked Chotallal to take me home.